-I parked somewhere close to the crossroads on the western edge of the forest, I think, and had walked in a vaguely clockwise direction through the north part of the forest before looping back through the south part.
+I parked somewhere close to the crossroads on the western edge of the forest, I think.
+From here I walked in a vaguely clockwise direction.
+This took me through the north part of the forest before looping back through the south part.

 For my final day of hacking around Salcey Forest I parked up at what had been the event site, in Hartwell and walked in to do the caches in the two slivers of land between the M1 and the north-south road running through the forest.

 There were only 15 or so in there and most were quite easy, apart from the one I couldn’t find.